2wenty2wo/ubuntu-kiosk-mqtt/README.md

 ## Troubleshooting

+Quick checks for common setup and runtime issues.

 - **No MQTT messages?** Confirm the broker hostname, credentials, and topic prefix in `systemd/kiosk-mqtt.service`, then restart the service.
 - **Backlight errors?** Double-check `BACKLIGHT_NAME` matches the directory under `/sys/class/backlight`.
 - **Service not starting?** Review logs with:

+  Review logs:

   ```bash
   sudo journalctl -u kiosk-mqtt.service -n 100 --no-pager
   ```

 ## Security

+Guidelines for protecting credentials and traffic.

 - Keep MQTT credentials in a systemd drop-in or other secret store rather than the repo.
 - Use broker authentication and TLS if possible, especially on shared networks.